-Office workers will benefit from alerts to help you stand up and move.
+Office workers will benefit from alerts to remind you to stand up and move.
 While the smart track feature will auto-detect the type of activity you’re doing, allowing more accurate calorie counts.

-The Versa 2 has the standard Fitbit 2 hour charging time.
-It averages about 6 days of battery life, but some users get a slightly longer life.
+The Versa 3 has new fast charging, able to recharge for a full day in an amazing 12 minutes.
+It averages about 6 days of battery life, but some users get slightly longer life.
 Battery life still varies quite a bit depending on how you’re using the smartwatch.

 High battery uses like GPS will drain the battery faster.

 Its sync range is a little longer than other Fitbit models.
 It can reach up to 30 ft.
 It’s compatible with both Bluetooth 4.0 and WiFi.